JasonLocklin/Dissertation/VWM/Methods.md

-memory task was performed by these same two groups plus an additional control group of 9 healthy young adults recruited from the University of Waterloo's Research Experience Group, and were compensated for participation with course credit (demographic information unavailable, undergraduate population).
+memory task was performed by these same two groups plus an additional control group of 9 healthy young adults recruited from the University of Waterloo's Research Experience Group, and were compensated for participation with course credit
+(6 Females, mean age of 20).

 Patients were also tested for signs of neglect using three standard clinical tests: line bisection, star cancellation, and